 Any person who is actively engaged in the delivery of public works and services who is under the age of 35 years may be admitted as an Under 35 Member.

-This grade of membership is available to persons not in full time employment and enrolled in full time or part time studies in an accredited / recognised educational program in Australia (University or TAFE) as part of either a;
+This grade of membership is available to persons enrolled in full time or part-time studies in an accredited/recognised educational program in Australia (University or TAFE) as part of either a;

 - Two-year engineering associateship, or